rudidude86/gura-lang.github.io/documents/File-Operation.md

 A pathname is a string that identifies Stream and Directory, which should be handled by Path Manager.

-By default, Path Manager tries to recognize a pathname as what is for ones stored in a file system.
+By default, built-in module `fs` has been registered to Path Manager, which tries to recognize a pathname as what is for ones stored in a file system.
 Below are some of such examples:

     /home/foo/work/example.txt